METALS-Copper on track for biggest monthly decline since March 2020

 All were on track for quarterly gains and all except zinc were set for monthly gains.

-Reporting by Peter Hobson Additional reporting by Mai Nguyen Editing by Jane Merriman and Mark Potter
+Reporting by Peter Hobson Additional reporting by Mai Nguyen Editing by Jane Merriman, Mark Potter and Elaine Hardcastle

 Our Standards: The Thomson Reuters Trust Principles.